Ks-Nath/Ks-Nath.github.io/_posts/2025-04-20-Downlink-Interception.md

 </ul>

 <h3>What we are about to do </h3>
 Decode real-time weather images from NOAA satellites (NOAA-15, 18, or 19) transmitting APT signals (~137 MHz) using an SDR (like RTL-SDR).
+This can be done with relatively low cost and at home.

 <h2>What You Need</h2>
 <h4>Hardware:</h4>